RCgmbh/PiLot/docs/gps.md

 ```
 Now place your PiLot close to a window, and be patient.
 Depending on your gps reciever and the weather, it can take some time (minutes, tens of minutes) until it has a fix.
 As soon as you have a fix, you will see your current position on the map in the PiLot web application.
 Well done!

-Hint: On the Administration page, which is close to the Settings page and has an icon looking like a terminal window, there is the "Services" section, where you can stop and start the gps service.
+Hint: On the "Services" page you can stop and start the gps service.

 Now let's move on, and do some photos stuff...